Follow

 Inertia

-After 3 small projects made with Inertia, we are now confident this (hard to find a good definition) back-end/front-end wrapper is a game changer, allowing to build our back-end as a standard Laravel application and make it a SPA with Vue.js page components without worrying about Ajax calls, shared data, ...
+After some small projects made with Inertia, we are now confident this back-end/front-end wrapper (hard to find a good definition) is a game changer, allowing us to build our back-end as a standard Laravel application and make it a SPA with Vue.js page components without worrying about Ajax calls, shared data, ...

 Vue 3 / TypeScript